 Glutamine, the most abundant amino protein in blood (plasma), is also used by cancer cells.
 Glutamine starvation is used by many as an adjunct to their therapy.

 Discovering the Root of Cancer

-Then another group of scientists at UAM University in Madrid, found normal mitochondria can suppress cancer despite the presence of cell nucleus that would normally generate cancer (5).
+Then, at UAM University in Madrid, another group of scientists discovered that normal mitochondria could suppress cancer despite the presence of a cell nucleus that would normally generate cancer.

 How to Support the Health of Your Mitochondria and Your Immune System